Files in directory /sxeval from the latest check-in

 ) that provides appropriate functions.

-Its central attribute is the current "binding".
+Its central attribute is the global "binding".

 sxeval.Binding